14 Ways the Ultra-Wealthy Legally Minimize Their Tax Bills

 Corporate Structures for Tax Deferral

-Corporations don’t get taxed on reinvested earnings, which means a wealthy business owner can keep profits inside their company instead of paying themselves a big taxable salary.
-They also take advantage of lower corporate tax rates and can write off business expenses that regular employees can’t.
+Corporations also don’t pay taxes on reinvested earnings, which means wealthy business owners can keep profits compounding inside their companies instead of paying themselves a taxable salary.

 Private Placement Life Insurance (PPLI)